-The Disk Launchers kit is the second STEM project we have received from Kiwi Co.
-I have to say my kiddos put this project together rather quickly.
-After they remembered the initial steps from last time of locating the instruction guide and giving things a once over before going in head first, things took off.
+Four our second project with the Kiwi Crate subscription, we were sent the Disk Launchers kit.
+After the kids remembered the initial steps from last time, of locating the instruction guide and giving things a once over before going in head first, things took off.

 One thing I particularly loved about this month’s project was the fine motor skills that were being incorporated.
 From employing the resistance of the rubber bands to molding clay for the obstacle course.